element-hq/synapse/docs/admin_api/user_admin_api.md

 ## Redact all the events of a user

 This endpoint allows an admin to redact the events of a given user.
 There are no restrictions on redactions for a local user.
+By default, we puppet the user who sent the message to redact it themselves.
 Redactions for non-local users are issued using the admin user, and will fail in rooms where the admin user is not admin/does not have the specified power level to issue redactions.

 The API is
 ```